 This appliance must only be installed on to a suitable hearth with a minimum thickness of 12mm.
 The appliance must not be installed directly onto carpet of other combustible floor materials.
-The fireplace surround (back-panel) must be 'O' rated and have a temperature rating of at least 150°C.
+The fireplace surround (back-panel) must have a temperature rating of at least 150°C.